DARFChainTeam/scruminvest/README.md

 attaches your_contracts_workdir may be (.) to container

-sudo docker build -t popuvyper --build-arg=your_contracts_wordir  https://github.com/stanta/popuvyper.git
+sudo docker build -t popuvyper --build-arg=your_contracts_workdir  https://github.com/stanta/popuvyper.git

 use:
 docker -it run popuvyper:latest

-in docker:
+in docker type:
 mc

-or over run as usual an get any over docker's candies!
+or overway run as usual an get any over docker's candies!

 enjoy!